 - 4.3.1 Conductive Dusts.
 Group E dusts can conduct electrical current leading to ignition by spark, by resistive heating, or by causing abnormal operation of the equipment. - 4.3.2 Magnesium or Aluminum Dust.
-Dusts containing magnesium or aluminum are particularly hazardous, and extreme caution should be used to prevent ignition and explosion.
+Dusts containing magnesium or aluminum are particularly hazardous, and extreme caution should be used to prevent ignition and explosion. - 4.4 Hybrid Mixtures.
+The presence of the flammable gas or vapor, even at concentrations less than their lower flammable limit (LFL), not only will add to the violence of the dust-air combustion but will drastically reduce the ignition energy.
+This situation is encountered in certain industrial operations, such as fluidized bed dryers and pneumatic conveying systems for plastic dusts from polymerization processes, in which volatile solvents are used.
+In such cases, electrical equipment should be specified that is suitable for simultaneous exposure to both the

-4.4 Classification of Combustible Dusts.